hackoregon/transportation-system-backend/README.md

 This repo is intended to be run in a docker environment.

+## A note about line endings
+As you probably know, text files on Linux (where we deploy and where our containers run) have by convention lines ending with `LF`.
+However, Windows, where some of us test and develop, uses the convention that lines in a text file end with a `CR` and a `LF`.

+Git knows what we're using, and it tries to accomodate us by checking out working files with the line endings our platform uses.
+See this explainer from GitHub on how line endings work with Git: <https://help.github.com/articles/dealing-with-line-endings/>.

+Now, throw in Docker and Docker Compose.
+Some Dockerfiles call for copying files from your host into the image during the build.
+If those files came from a Git repo, the default is that their line endings are your host native convention.
+But inside the image, which is a Linux filesystem, some files must use the Linux line ending convention or they won't work.

+So far, I've found that Bash and `sh` scripts will crash if they have Windows line endings, often with mysterious error messages.
+Also, Python scripts like Django's `manage.py`, when executed as commands, will crash mysteriously if they have Windows line endings.

+One final note: `vim` has a command `:setfileformat`.
+Either `:setfileformat unix` if you want the Unix / Linux convention or `:setfileformat dos` if you want the DOS / Windows convention.
+Then save the file and edit your `.gitattributes` file to declare that the file must have that convention on checkout.

 ## Getting Started

 In order to run this you will want to: